Jonathan2251/lbt/_sources/about.txt

 Revision history
 ----------------

-Version 3.6.3, Not release yet
+Version 3.7.1, Not release yet

+Version 3.7.0, Released September 24, 2015
+  Porting to lld 3.7.

 Version 3.6.2, Released May 4, 2015
   Move some test from lbt to lbd.